 This is one of those nursing jobs that won’t put you in direct contact with patients but is an excellent side gig with good pay.

 It only takes about six to nine months to train to be a medical transcriptionist.

 However, with your expertise and the many medical areas you are already familiar with, you fill all the requirements necessary for such a job and have much more chances to work as a medical transcriptionist than someone else who has completed training.

 This is a really good side gig that pays well and will bring you a steady income.

 Some companies that hire remote medical transcriptionists include:

 - Amphion Transcription – $11 to $19 an hour

 - Nuance – $9 an hour

-Since you already have a nursing background and are well versed in medical terminology, this job would be much easier to do than a layperson would.
+Since you already have a nursing background and are well versed in medical terminology, you have the right credentials and a way to monetize your experience in the nursing field.